Fern Selesnick Consulting

 Creative Consulting for Challenging Times

-ATS save employers time and money by searching hundreds of resumes and selecting those with the qualifications employers seek.
+I "Applicant Tracking Software" (ATS) and "Keywords" Count.
+Most resumes submitted online are screened by Applicant Tracking Software (ATS).
+ATS saves employers time and money by searching hundreds of resumes and selecting those with the qualifications employers most seek.

-IV Traditional Applications (Hard Copy) Resumes.
+V Traditional Applications (Hard Copy) Resumes.
 These are the documents most people think of as resumes.
 They contain bullets and bold and are created and saved in Microsoft Word.
 Applicants mail them through the US Postal Service, fax them, or deliver them in person to recruiters and interviews.
 Today, most employers require job seekers to apply online or to email their resumes; however, we recommend bringing a hard copy to interviews and networking events.
 Traditional resumes still have a place in your job search and it's important to always have one available.